Reds vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Lucas Giolito (7-9) will take the mound for the Angels, his 26th start of the season.
+- The Angels will send Shohei Ohtani (10-5) to the mound for his 13th start this season.

-- Giolito has pitched five or more innings in two straight games and will look to extend that streak.
+- Ohtani has 20 starts of five or more innings this season in 12 chances.
+He averages 5.9 innings per outing.

-- He has three appearances with no earned runs allowed in 25 chances this season.
+- He has six appearances this season with zero earned runs allowed out of his 22 chances this season.

 |Opponent